 Do you think this looks like one the best beaches in Algarve Portugal?

-Our next beach was Praia do Camilo and it is accessed down 224 stairs, Willow counted them down and back up just to be sure.
+Our next beach was Praia do Camilo just out of Lagos.
+Lagos is another of the Algarve’s main town towns for tourists.
+You will find attractions, restaurants and accommodation in Lagos.
+The beach is accessed down 224 stairs, Willow counted them down and back up just to be sure.
 Let me tell you the trip down is amazing.
 The chance for pictures is on every step.
 The trip back to the top is a gut-busting cardio workout for all and the legs are nearly on fire by the time you reach the top!
 Praia Do Camilo is actually two beaches.
 You enter the first beach off the steps and you can access the second beach through a small tunnel carved into the rock.
 Much like Praia Dos Arrives, there is no access for the disabled.
-Again it was one of the best beaches on the Algarve for us!
+Again it was one of the best beaches in the Algarve for us!

 The day we went we had the beach to ourselves as it had been raining and was a cold, windy day.
 There are toilet and shower facilities at the top if the hill along with a popular restaurant with another fantastic view.